-- you calculate the anticipated yield to maturity for the offered certificates based on an assumed rate of default and amount of losses on the underlying mortgage loans that is lower than the default rate and amount of losses actually experienced, and - the additional losses result in a reduction of the total distributions on or the outstanding principal balances or notional amount of the offered certificates, then your actual yield to maturity will be lower than you calculated and could, under some scenarios, be negative.
+- you calculate the anticipated yield to maturity for the offered certificates based on an assumed rate of default and amount of losses on the underlying mortgage loans that is lower than the default rate and amount of losses actually experienced, and - the additional losses result in a reduction of the total distributions on or the total outstanding principal balance or notional amount of the offered certificates.

+then your actual yield to maturity will be lower than you calculated and could, under some scenarios, be negative.

-The timing of any loss on a liquidated underlying mortgage loan that results in a reduction of the total distributions on or the outstanding principal balances or notional amount of the offered certificates will also affect your actual yield to maturity, even if the rate of defaults and severity of losses are consistent with your expectations.
+The timing of any loss on a liquidated underlying mortgage loan that results in a reduction of the total distributions on or the total outstanding principal balance or notional amount of the offered certificates will also affect your actual yield to maturity, even if the rate of defaults and severity of losses are consistent with your expectations.
 In general, the earlier your loss occurs, the greater the effect on your yield to maturity.

-Even if losses on the underlying mortgage loans do not result in a reduction of the total distributions on or the outstanding principal balances or notional amount of the offered certificates, the losses may still affect the timing of distributions on, and the weighted average lives and yields to maturity of, the offered certificates.
+Even if losses on the underlying mortgage loans do not result in a reduction of the total distributions on or the total outstanding principal balance or notional amount of the offered certificates, the losses may still affect the timing of distributions on, and the weighted average lives and yields to maturity of, the offered certificates.